 KEVIN CURTIS / SCIENCE PHOTO LIBRARY KEVIN CURTIS / SCIENCE PHOTO LIBRARY

 DNA analysis, negative image.
-Eppendorf tubes containing samples of DNA (deoxyribonucleic acid) and a graph showing the results of DNA sequencing twisted into a helix.
+Petri dish with the letters DNA, test tubes and eppendorf tubes containing samples of DNA (deoxyribonucleic acid) on graphs showing the results of DNA sequencing.
 A DNA molecule consists of two sugar-phosphate backbones, arranged as a double helix, joined by nucleotide bases.
 There are 4 types of nucleotide base; adenine (A), cytosine (C), guanine (G) and thymine (T).
 Sequences of these bases make up genes, which encode an organism's genetic information.
-Uses of DNA sequencing include; finding genes responsible for disease, DNA fingerprinting and paternity testing.
+Uses of DNA sequencing include; finding genes responsible for disease, DNA fingerprinting and finding the function of genes.

 Model release not required.
 Property release not required.